Koi-TF2/Koi-Config/README.md

 6. Optional: "Streamer" Mode (Hide usernames) **with Broesel Hud**:
 - Hide usernames from the killfeed:
-  - Inside `scripts\Hudlayout.res`, find `HudDeathNotice` and change: `"TextFont" "surface11"` to `"TextFont" "redacted8"`.
+  - Inside `scripts\Hudlayout.res`, find `HudDeathNotice` and change: `"TextFont" "surface11"` to `"TextFont" "redacted"`.
 Note that this does not hide weird characters or symbols from player names.
 If you want to completely remove names fully, use `"TextFont" ""` instead
 - Hide usernames/weapon from the killcam:
   - Inside `resource\ui\FreezePanel_Basic.res`, find `FreezeLabelKiller` and change: `"labelText" "%killername%"` to `"labelText" ""`
   - Also inside `resource\ui\FreezePanel_Basic.res`, find `itempanel` and change: `"xpos" "r200"` and `"ypos" "0"` to `"xpos" "9999"` and `"ypos" "9999"` respectively (this prevents the killcam weapon-display itempanel from showing up entirely, so no killcam weapon is shown at all).
 Note that disabling the killcam itempanel DOES NOT disable the itempanel for both inspecting items manually and inspecting when in the respawn spectate cam (see next bullet for hiding those usernames)